johnisik314/ElevatorSimulation_JavaThreads/README.md

 ## Acknowledgments

 This project was created by John Isik as a simulation of elevator control using Java threads.
+Special thanks to Mr. Brown for guidance and support.

 ## License